admk/torchmb/README.md

 because in either case it is very difficult to predict how errors are introduced in the implementation, and the user has very little control over this.
+In any case,
+we do not assume liabilities in unintended behaviours, nor do we provide any warranties.